-IFRS 9 will replace IAS 39.
+IFRS 9 will replace IAS 39 - Financial Instruments: recognition and measurement.
 This new standard introduces new requirements for the classification and measurement of financial assets and liabilities.
 It introduces a new general hedge accounting standard, which will align hedge accounting more closely with risk management.
 It also modifies the existing impairment model by introducing a new 'expected credit loss' model for calculating impairment.